NaitLee/xon-cn-ext/README.en-US.md

 Xonotic itself and most of its assets are in GNU GPLv3+, see related COPYING file for detail.
 You can seek & learn from [Official repository](https://gitlab.com/xonotic/) for details.

+Except that, there’s a custom OpenCC configuration `t2twp.json` in this repository, which is released under [Apache 2.0](https://github.com/BYVoid/OpenCC/blob/master/LICENSE), as like OpenCC itself.

 ## Plans

 - Chinese Vocal Pack!
 But meeting a brave broadcaster may not be easy.